Shresht7/workspace-visualizer/packages/file-color-associations/README.md

 # `workspace-visualizer/file-color-associations`

-This package provides a way to associate a color with a file extension.
+This package provides a helper function to associate a a file-extension to a color.

 ---